Examples of covolution

 Shuffling genomes with mating (sex)

 When mating, individuals predict/bet the future direction of offspring.
+Also, the whole process is not fully random.
+Much calculations and predictions involved.

 Environmental interaction is computed